Nick Broomfield: Withdrawn films

-The first of the two Juvenile Liaison films was withdrawn from circulation by the BFI executive.
+In the mid-1970s, he made a film about pre-teen children and their run-ins with the law, which focused on the work of a Blackburn police officer assigned to "juvenile liaison".
+Released under the title Juvenile Liaison in 1976, the film was withdrawn from circulation by the BFI executive which funded it.

-Broomfield explains in Juvenile Liaison 2, shot fifteen years after the original, that many of the original film's participants withdrew their consent following an early screening in Blackburn library.
-In interviews, some of the original participants claim to have been persuaded to withdraw their consent by Blackburn police.
+Broomfield explains in Juvenile Liaison 2, shot fifteen years after the original, that many of the original film's participants withdrew their consent following an early screening.
+In interviews, some of the original participants claimed to have been persuaded to withdraw their consent by Blackburn police.
 This lack of consent resulted in the BFI (the film's financial backers) withdrawing the film from circulation.
 Both films have been widely available since at least 1990, including via mainstream streaming services.
 The BFI production board who originally voted to finance the film, all resigned in disgust at the BFI executive taking the decision to effectively ban the film except for screenings for specialized groups, such as social workers.

 Broomfield (and Joan Churchill)'s next film, Tattooed Tears, was shot in California in 1978.
 It won the California State Bar Award among other awards for promoting justice.
 Broomfield and Churchill continued the struggle to get Juvenile Liaison released, which is why they made Juvenile Liaison II in 1990.